Giovanni Lami

-Biography
+Early years and education

 He was born at Santa Croce sull'Arno (between Pisa and Florence) into a relatively affluent family; his paternal family were merchants of meat products and owned land in Tuscany.
 Giovanni's father had graduated from the University of Pisa with a degree in medicine in 1683.
 Giovanni was orphaned of his father at the age of 2 years, and his mother entrusted him to be educated under his uncle, canon in the Collegiate church in his birthplace.
 In 1710, he studied for a year in the Jesuit college of Prato (Collegio Cicognini).
 He was then tutored by another uncle, Carlo Felice.

 Giovanni enrolled in 1715 to study law at the University of Pisa and obtained his doctorate in 1719.
 Among his professors and influences there was Luigi Guido Grandi, a Camaldolese mathematician.
 Upon graduation, he spent a year in the circle of Anton Maria Salvini, an erudite scholar of Classic Greek literature and philosophy.